Iraq’s Kurds hold elections for regional parliament

-Iraq's self-ruled Kurdish region is holding parliamentary elections a year after a vote for independence sparked a punishing backlash from Baghdad, leaving Kurdish leaders deeply divided.
+Iraq's self-ruled Kurdish region was holding long-delayed parliamentary elections on Sunday, a year after a vote for independence sparked a punishing backlash from Baghdad, leaving Kurdish leaders deeply divided.

-More than 700 candidates are vying for 111 seats in Sunday's elections, in which nearly 3.5 million Kurds are eligible to vote.
-It is not clear when the results will be announced.
+More than 700 candidates are vying for 111 seats in the elections, in which nearly 3.5 million Kurds are eligible to vote.
+Eleven seats are reserved for religious and ethnic minorities: five for Christians, five for Turkmen candidates and one for the Armenian community.
+Polls close at 6 p.m.
+(1500 GMT), and it is not clear when the results will be announced.

 Kurdish politics have long been dominated by Masoud Barzani's Kurdistan Democratic Party and the rival Patriotic Union of Kurdistan, which is riven by infighting.
 Those two factions are expected to win the lion's share of the vote.